-Banking is an institution that has a very important role in the economy of a country that is raising funds from parties who are excess funds and redistributing them to those who lack funds in the form of credits and other banking products.
+Banking is an institution that has an very important role in the economy of a country that is raising funds from parties who are excess funds and redistributing them to those who lack funds in the form of credits and other banking products.

-National Private Commercial Banks is one of the highest-quality commercial banks in Indonesia that is proxied in the valuation of assets, profitability, and soundness.
+National Private Commercial Banks is one of the highest-quality commercial banks in Indonesia in asset valuation, profitability, and health level.
 In its operations to achieve the desired assets and the level of income by the bank's business plan, of course, it must still pay attention to the soundness of the bank.

-A healthy bank is a bank that can maintain and maintain public trust, can carry out the intermediary function, can help smooth payment traffic and can be used by the government in implementing various policies, especially monetary policy (Riadi, 2016).
+A healthy bank is a bank that can maintain and maintain public trust, can carry out the intermediary function, can help smooth payment traffic and can be used by the government in implementing various policies, especially monetary policy (Riandi et al, 2016).